syrilster/spring-currency-conversion-service/SecuringMicroServices/README.md

 <header>.<payload>.<signature>
 ```
 * Header: A JSON(Base64 encoded) that has info about algorithm used(like HS256, RSA).
 * Payload: A JSON(Base64 encoded) that has info about the user.
-(Like username, password, email etc)
+Typically this is:
+  * User Id, Username, Email etc.
+  * Any ACL like: isAdmin, isManager etc.
 * Signature: A String that was generated using #1 + #2 + “a secret” (that only the server knows), using the algorithm mentioned in #1.